 Does Titanium Dioxide Cause Cancer or Poisoning?

 You may have read that titanium dioxide may cause cancer.
-There is not evidence that the small amount of titanium dioxide we ingest in foods poses any such risk.
-It has been found to be non-genotoxic and non-carinogenic and exhibited no adverse effects in rats, mice, dogs, cats, guinea pigs, and rabbits.
+There is no evidence that the small amount of titanium dioxide we ingest in foods poses any such risk.
+It has been found to be non-genotoxic and non-carcinogenic and exhibited no adverse effects in rats, mice, dogs, cats, guinea pigs, and rabbits.
 It is thought to be poorly absorbed in mammals.
 The LD50 value (Lethal Dose 50% see explanation) is greater than 25 g/kg/day for rats and 10 g for mice.
-If we equated this to a human, a 150-pound person would have to eat 20 to 54 ounces, or 1.25 to 3.4 pounds, of titanium dioxide per day to reach the "lethal dose" level.
+If we equated this to a human, a 150-pound person would have to eat 20 to 54 ounces, or 1.25 to 3.4 pounds, of titanium dioxide per day to reach the “lethal dose” level.

 The International Agency for Research on Cancer (IARC) has classified titanium dioxide dust as an IARC Group 2B carcinogen, which means it is possibly carcinogenic to humans.
 This was based on exposing rats to large amounts of fine titanium dioxide dust which produced an increased incidence of lung adenomas in rats of both sexes, as well as squamous-cell carcinomas in females.
 Although humans working around titanium dioxide dust may need to be protected from exposure, this bears little relation to titanium dioxide use in foods and products, and the 2B classification means that there is limited evidence of carcinogenicity in humans and less than sufficient evidence of carcinogenicity in experimental animals.
 In other words, it is possibly carcinogenic to human rather than probably carcinogenic, which would rate a Group 2A classification.
+(Additional sources: 2Socaciu, Carmen.
+Food Colorants: Chemical and Functional Properties.
+Boca Raton: Taylor & Francis, 2007.
+3Watson, David H. Food Chemical Safety: Additives.
+1st ed.
+Vol. 2.
+Cambridge: Woodhead Limited, 2002.